ngrx/platform/projects/ngrx.io/content/guide/effects/index.md

 <div class="alert is-critical">

-The `EffectsModule.forChild()` method must be added to the module imports even if you only provide effects over token, and don't pass them via parameters.
+The `EffectsModule.forFeature()` method must be added to the module imports even if you only provide effects over token, and don't pass them via parameters.
 (Same goes for `EffectsModule.forRoot()`)

 </div>